 You should wash your hair 1-3 times a week.

-Which foods are good for hair?
+Which foods are good for your hair?

-How can I improve my hair volume?
+How can I enhance my hair volume?

 Is it okay to oil your hair daily?

 No. Do not oil your hair daily as excessive oil on the scalp might lead to infections.
 It is not a good idea because you may have to wash your hair daily, which can be damaging.